 Funny to talk about question marks with “Bohemian Rhapsody,” though, because it is such an exclamatory musical statement, from the opening alien harmonies to the gong finish.
 In between, you get a tortured ballad, a demented riff on Gilbert and Sullivan, a fierce rocker, and a swooping finish that ties it all together.

 The key to such a ubiquitous song not wearing out its welcome is that it has to hold something new in it every time that you listen.
 A tall order that, but “Bohemian Rhapsody” certainly has those fascinating individual elements, like Mercury’s passionate performance, like May’s skyscraping solo, like Deacon and Taylor bravely following the song down every rhythmic path, like the modulations that keep it all coherent and unified.
-And the song also holds a mood for just about every occasion, whether you’re up for something maudlin, fierce, cheeky, defiant, or all of the above.
+And the song lyrics hold a mood for just about every occasion, whether you’re up for something maudlin, fierce, cheeky, defiant, or all of the above.

 In the end, maybe the greatest trick that “Bohemian Rhapsody” manages is that it demonstrates most of Queen’s versatility and brilliance in one six-minute swoop.
 Who knows what will spur the next resurgence of “Bohemian Rhapsody” twenty to thirty years from now?
 Regardless, it’s always a welcome comeback.